-Nestled in the Medicine Bow National Forest, the forest portion of the 29-mile Snowy Range Scenic Byway was known as the Great Sky Road when it was built as a wagon road over the Medicine Bow Mountain Range in the 1870s.
+Nestled in the Medicine Bow National Forest, a portion of the 29-mile Snowy Range Scenic Byway was known as the Great Sky Road when it was built as a wagon road over the Medicine Bow Mountain Range in the 1870s.
 Time came and went, and many wagon wheels traversed the road; then, in the 1920s, the road was widened using horse-drawn equipment, and eventually, the road was paved in the 30s.
 In 1988 the Snowy Range Scenic Byway received its official national designation.

 It is estimated that the rugged peaks of the Snowy Range rose 50 to 70 million years ago.
 It is also said that the mountain peaks may have once been much higher.
-Geologists suggest that approximately 15,000 feet of rock has eroded away since the mountain range’s creation.
+Geologists suggest that approximately 15,000 feet of rock have eroded since the mountain range’s creation.

-Nearby, the Battle Pass Scenic Byway, named for the 1841 battle between a group of fur trappers and a band of Native American warriors, travels through Medicine Bow National Forest crossing the crest of the Sierra Madre Mountains, well above the tree line.
-Towns, including the now ghost town of Battle from a turnout along this Byway Road while taking in a jaw-dropping view.
+Nearby, the Battle Pass Scenic Byway, named for the 1841 battle between a group of fur trappers and a band of Native American warriors, travels through the Medicine Bow National Forest crossing the crest of the Sierra Madre Mountains, well above the tree line.
+You can learn about the ghost town of Battle from a turnout along this Byway Road while taking in a jaw-dropping view.
 Battle Pass crosses the National Continental Divide Scenic Trail, and you may encounter CDT day trip and thru journey hikers.